 Categories

 Our Team Will Advocate For You

-At Sanford Heisler Sharp our team of highly skilled lawyers knows what it takes to help whistleblowers expose wrongdoing and recover substantial awards.
+At Sanford Heisler Sharp McKnight our team of highly skilled lawyers knows what it takes to help whistleblowers expose wrongdoing and recover substantial awards.
 If you have any questions or concerns about how your company is generating revenue through ad business and tracking user metrics, please do not hesitate to get in touch with our firm for a consultation.
-To request your case consultation with SHS, call 646-791-4848 or use our online contact form.
+To request your case consultation with SHSM, call 646-791-4848 or use our online contact form.

+Categories